The Grounds at Dumbarton

 New Surroundings for Dumbarton

 In 1915, as plans to bridge the Rock Creek and join the Washington and Georgetown sections of Q Street took shape, it was determined that Dumbarton House would either have to be moved or demolished.
 Today, in its new location, Dumbarton House sits on 1.2 acres of gardens and terraces.
 The landscaping has evolved over the years, with some additions dating to when the house was moved and others made more recently.
 Below is a list of plants that appear on the property.
 Click their names to learn more about each one!

 The East Park

 The East Park is a landscaped area just to the east of the house itself which is open to the public.
 As part of the NSCDA Centennial efforts in the early 1990s, it was decided that the vacant lot adjacent to Dumbarton House, donated to the National Society in the 1960s by the Belin family, should be turned into a garden.
 The Georgetown Garden Club graciously funded the plant material, the planting itself, as well as the landscape design of the park.

 The park was designed by noted landscape architect M. Meade Palmer.
-Palmer graduated from Cornell University with his degree in landscape architecture, and achieved notoriety in the Washington, D.C. area for his minimalist designs which often incorporated a plethora of plant species native to the region.
+Palmer graduated from Cornell University with his degree in landscape architecture, and achieved renown in the Washington, D.C. area for his minimalist designs which often incorporated plant species native to the region.
 Palmer’s other notable landscape designs in the area include Bull Run Regional Park in Manassas and especially the Lyndon B. Johnson Memorial Grove in Lady Bird Johnson Park on the Potomac River.

 Dumbarton House is very grateful for the Georgetown Garden Club’s generous donation which made the beautiful East Park possible.